-Smartlink Holdings Ltd. was in the Networking Products line business for more than three decades and involved in sourcing, manufacturing, sales, marketing and support, etc.

-The Company undertook a restructuring exercise in the Financial year 2016-17 and now has three independent subsidiaries, namely, DIGISOL SYSTEMS LTD., Synegra EMS Ltd. and Telesmart SCS Ltd. to grow the businesses in a focused manner using its expertise of over three decades.
-Smartlink Holdings Ltd. is now an NBFC with assets and cash investments which includes investment in the three subsidiary companies.
+Smartlink Group has been in the Networking Products business for more than three decades and involved in sourcing, manufacturing, sales, marketing, and support.
+The Company has undertaken a restructuring exercise and now has two independent subsidiaries, namely, DIGISOL Systems Limited and SYNEGRA EMS Limited to grow the businesses in a focused manner using its expertise of over three decades.
+Smartlink Holdings Ltd. is now an NBFC with assets and cash investments which includes investment in the two subsidiary companies.